chrisco512/chrisco-blog/src/pages/articles/2018-06-16---Do-We-Really-Need-Another/index.md

 	- Precambrian explosion
 - Open source ethos

+A common refrain I've seen among the dev community is complaining about the

 >"Whether you think you can, or you think you can't--you're right."
 >-Henry Ford